testdrivenio/flask-social-auth/draft.md

 user_id     INTEGER
 ```

-`OAuthConsumerMixin` will automatically add the necessary fields to store oauth information.
-Once the tables are created, we setup Flask-dance to use our new table as backend.
+`OAuthConsumerMixin` will automatically add the necessary fields to store OAuth information.
+Once the tables are created, we setup Flask-dance to use our new table as storage.
 Add the following to `main.py`,

 ```python
 # main.py